kvanwerkhoven/rof/README.md

-# rti-nwc
+# ROF Evaluation
-A collection of hydrologic model/forecast evaluation processing and visualization prototype routines developed by RTI to support OWP-NWC.
-All code is experimental and provided for evaluation testing/design purposes only.
-Will require modification to work within OWP systems for data access, etc.
+A collection of hydrologic model/forecast evaluation processing and visualization prototype routines for evaluating the rapid onset flooding forecast used operationally by OWP-WPOD.